-It is the responsibility of all employees to understand and comply with the University of Maine System and UMF Student Health Center policies regarding confidentiality and privacy.
+It is the responsibility of all employees to understand and comply with the University of Maine System and UMF Student Health Clinic policies regarding confidentiality and privacy.

-Notice of Privacy Practices: This Notice of Privacy Practices, developed by the UM System, is posted at the UMF Student Health Center and on the UMF Student Health Center website; it is also available upon request.
-In a good faith effort to receive acknowledgment of the Notice of Privacy Practices, the UMF Student Health Center includes the following statement on the basic information form that is given to each patient for their signature on their initial visit to the UMF Student Health Center.
+Notice of Privacy Practices: This Notice of Privacy Practices, developed by the UM System, is also available upon request.
+In a good faith effort to receive acknowledgment of the Notice of Privacy Practices, the SHC includes the following statement on the basic information form that is given to each patient for their signature on their initial visit.

 Without Your Written Authorization, the University of Maine System May Use and Disclose your Protected Health Information in the Following Instances

 Treatment: For example, we may use or disclose Protected Health Information to determine which treatment option best addresses your health needs or so other health care professionals can make decisions about your care.
 However, in non-emergency situations, authorization is required to disclose certain mental health care information to outside providers or facilities.